Are Certain Types of People Prone to OCD?

 • Perfectionism – When you need situations and/or objects to be exactly right (i.e. everything must be symmetrical).

-• Responsibility – When you feel more accountability for your actions than most people do.
+• Responsibility – When you feel more accountable for your actions than most people do.

-If you struggle with at least one of the above personality traits, we highly suggest you see a mental health professional in concerns with OCD.
+If you struggle with at least one of the above personality traits, we highly suggest you see a mental health professional for concerns with OCD.

 Final Word

-Still, a proper diagnosis is determined namely by symptoms and risk factors rather than personality type.
-If you’re wondering whether or not you have OCD, the only true way to find out is by consulting a mental health professional and getting their opinion.
+Still, a proper diagnosis is determined by symptoms and risk factors.
+Not your personality type.
+If you wonder whether or not you have OCD, the only true way to find out is by consulting your healthcare provider.

 Leave a Reply